zsparal/api-documentation/source/payments/status-changes.rst

 .. [#f1] Payments made by bank transfer are done manually by your customer.
 Some days can pass before it becomes clear
          the payment has been paid.
 That's why the payment method ``banktransfer`` will by default not expire until 12 days have passed.
-One or two days can be added when the 12th day is a Saturday or Sunday.
+One or two days can be added when the 12\ :sup:`th` day is a Saturday or Sunday.